ranbureand/sitefolio/_posts/2021-08-12-multilingual-sites-in-jekyll.markdown

 Not giving up, I then opted for creating a basic site from scratch, so that I could just focus on learning how to handle multiple languages in *Jekyll* without any extra complexity in the picture.

-That very same basic site is hosted in this repository, which I gladly share with the world as an example project, hoping to be of a help for anybody who is into coding a multilingual site using *Jekyll*.
+That very same basic site is hosted [in this repository](https://github.com/ranbureand/multilingual-experiment/), which I gladly share with the world as an example project, hoping to be of a help for anybody who is into coding a multilingual site using *Jekyll*.

 # Foreword

 A few words before starting.
 Sites built with the approach illustrated in this series of articles:

 + can support [as many languages as needed](#directory-structure)
-+ can serve pages or posts that do not necessarily need to be translated in all the supported languages
++ can serve pages or posts that may not necessarily need to be translated in all the supported languages
-+ have a [language switch]({% post_url 2021-08-14-multilingual-sites-in-jekyll-3 %}#language-switchhtml) that can either direct web surfers to view the current page or post in the selected language, if available, or can direct them to an alternative [fallback page]({% post_url 2021-08-14-multilingual-sites-in-jekyll-3 %}#fallback-page)
++ have a [language switch]({% post_url 2021-08-14-multilingual-sites-in-jekyll-3 %}#language-switchhtml) that can either direct web surfers to view the current page or post in the selected language, if available, or direct them to an alternative [fallback page]({% post_url 2021-08-14-multilingual-sites-in-jekyll-3 %}#fallback-page)
 + do not need you to install custom plugins
 + leverage the basics of Jekyll and thus should be relatively future-proof (last famous words)
 + can be published as *GitHub Pages* sites